makararena/Polish-IT-Jobs-Aggregator/README.md

 * Improved bot keyboard layout
 * Proper naming conventions in all files, and optimization of the code
 * Add justjoin.it scraper
+* Increase refresh rate from daily to hourly

 ## Project Schema